 Key takeaways on how to read the number on tires

 Before you read the article, you probably know the size or dimension of your tires.
-But as we have discussed in this article, there is a whole lot of information to be learned just by looking at the sidewall of your tire.
+But as we have discussed in this article, there is a lot of information to be learned just by looking at the sidewall of your tire.

 In this guide, you learned how to read the numbers on tires.
-The sequence of numbers detailing the load index, speed rating, tire size, construction, can help you choose the right tires for your vehicle.
+The sequence of numbers detailing the load index, speed rating, tire size, and construction, can help you choose the right tires for your vehicle.